jpspecter/Simple-Matrix-Website/README.md

-# Project 0
+# Harvard CS 50 Project 0

-Web Programming with Python and JavaScript
+Simple website for the movie series "The Matrix" using HTML and CSS Start from index.html and follow the directions!